Building Trust in Teams: Factors to consider

 – Bill George

 This point is particularly important given the fragility of trust.
-The second a person feels that things aren’t open and transparent, that there may be something else going on, is the second trust starts fading away.
+The second a person feels that things aren’t open and transparent, that there may be something else going on, is exactly when the trust starts fading away.

 It’s a shame, too.
-Trust takes time, and to lose it all in a fleeting moment is unfortunate.
+Building trust in teams takes time, and to lose it all in a fleeting moment is unfortunate.
 And if you have ever tried to rebuild trust after it has been marred by dishonesty or a lack of openness, you know that it is even a bigger challenge to overcome.

 Employees and team members need this transparency and openness in order to be able to truly trust their leaders.
 So be sure that transparency is an integral part of your team’s modus operandi, and remember that it all starts with you.